 Taquira and other Mayan healers often spend an hour or more with their patients.
 This allows them to consider the spiritual, interpersonal and societal factors that could be causing health problems.

-“In the Mayan system, symptoms are like a door” “In the Mayan system, symptoms are like a door and you can open that door and see all this myriad of different issues that are happening to the person,” says Ana Vides-Porras, co-author of Relationships that Heal: Beyond the Patient-Healer Dyad in Mayan Therapy.
+“In the Mayan system, symptoms are like a door and you can open that door and see all this myriad of different issues that are happening to the person,” says Ana Vides-Porras, co-author of Relationships that Heal: Beyond the Patient-Healer Dyad in Mayan Therapy.
 Western medicine relies on blood tests, X-rays and CT scans—great for defining an illness but ineffective in diagnosing underlying problems like the impact of poverty, family upheaval, or work stress.
 And yet social factors, including class, education level and personal relationships, affect almost any illness or health condition, from diabetes to life expectancy to maternal mortality.

 “A general criticism [of modern medicine] is the tendency to decontextualize the patient and to try to see the patient and the patient’s symptoms out of context without paying attention to family situations or other social situations that are happening,” Cerón says.
 “In my experience the Mayan model of healthcare pays attention to that kind of contextual information.”